swiftlang/swift/docs/LibraryEvolution.rst

 - Changing a class's superclass ``A`` to another class ``B``, *if* class ``B`` is a subclass of ``A`` *and* class ``B``, along with any superclasses between it and class ``A``, were introduced in the latest version of the library.
+- A non-final override of a method, subscript, property, or initializer may be removed; any existing callers should automatically use the superclass implementation.

 .. admonition:: TODO